lazerwalker/tinsel/README.md

 * A lightweight, database-free persistence layer to maintain user/player state within a given phone call
 * A [Ruby on Rails](https://rubyonrails.org) harness application that takes care of serving Twilio-compatible REST endpoints and automatically routing requests for TwiML data.

 Put together, Tinsel lets you easily script phone tree interactions using a simple Ruby interface.
-It was originally intended for Choose Your Own Adventure-style interactive fiction, but there's no reason you couldn't use it for any other phone system that communicates using touchtone phone input and text-to-speech output.
+It was originally intended for Choose Your Own Adventure-style interactive fiction, but there's no reason you couldn't use it for any other phone system that communicates using touch tone phone input and text-to-speech output.

 Here's an example of what it might look like in the very simple example of a fantasy adventure game: